Ruth Jones (politician): Political career

 Jones stated in 2019 that she supported the now-cancelled M4 relief road to relieve traffic congestion on the M4 motorway.

 Jones became a member of the Environmental Audit Select Committee in May 2019.
 She has signed the Long Live the Local pledge to reduce beer duty and business rates.

 In August 2019 Jones joined 100 other MPs in calling for Prime Minister Boris Johnson to recall Parliament from the Summer Recess, and was one of 148 Labour MPs who wrote to the Prime Minister demanding he reverse the decision to prorogue Parliament in October for a Queen's Speech prior to the 31 October Brexit date.
 She voted in favour of the Benn Act, aimed at requiring an extension to Article 50 at the end of October to prevent a no deal exit on 31 October.

-Jones was re-elected in the 2019 United Kingdom general election on a slim majority of 2.1%.
+Jones was re-elected in the 2019 general election on a slim majority of 2.1%.
 She was appointed to Labour's shadow Defra team, first as Shadow Minister for Flooding and Coastal Communities under Corbyn, and later as Shadow Minister for Natural Environment and Air Quality under Keir Starmer.
 She had been serving as PPS to Shadow Northern Ireland Secretary Louise Haigh at the time of her promotion.

 On 9 September 2024, she was elected unopposed as Chair of the Welsh Affairs Select Committee.

+On 11 May 2026, Jones called on Keir Starmer to resign following the results of the 2026 Senedd election.